BloomBooks/bloom-translate-spreadsheet/README.md

 A command-line tool for translating Bloom spreadsheet content to different languages using various translation models.

-- Currently supports thes translation services:
+- Currently supports these translation services:
   - Google Translate (`-x-ai-gt`)
   - Pig Latin (`-x-ai-piglatin`)

 ## Installation

-Download the `bts` executable from the [Releases](../../releases) page of this repository.
+Download the executable from the [Releases](../../releases) page of this repository:
+- Windows: `bts.exe`

 For Google Translate functionality, set these environment variables:
 - `BLOOM_GOOGLE_TRANSLATION_SERVICE_ACCOUNT_EMAIL`